Elelyso (Taliglucerase Alfa Rpc)

 Pregnancy and Breastfeeding

-If you become pregnant while receiving Elelyso, tell your doctor immediately.
-Discuss with your doctor if you are pregnant, planning to become pregnant, or breastfeeding before starting treatment.
+If you become pregnant while using Elelyso, notify your doctor immediately.
+Discuss with your doctor if you are pregnant or breastfeeding.

 Drug Interactions